markbosire/Practice-Questions-GCP-ACE/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### Your Managed Instance Group raised an alert stating that new instance creation has failed to create new instances.
-You need to maintain the number of running instances specified by the template to be able to process e pected application traffic.
+You need to maintain the number of running instances specified by the template to be able to process expected application traffic.
 What should you do?

-- [ ] Create an instance template that contains valid synta  which will be used by the instance group.
+- [ ] Create an instance template that contains valid syntax which will be used by the instance group.
 Delete any persistent disks with the same name as instance names.
-- [ ] Create an instance template that contains valid synta  that will be used by the instance group.
+- [ ] Create an instance template that contains valid syntax that will be used by the instance group.
 Verify that the instance name and persistent disk name values are not the same in the template.
-- [ ] Verify that the instance template being used by the instance group contains valid synta .
+- [ ] Verify that the instance template being used by the instance group contains valid syntax.
 Delete any persistent disks with the same name as instance names.
 Set the disks.autoDelete property to true in the instance template.
 - [ ] Delete the current instance template and replace it with a new instance template.
 Verify that the instance name and persistent disk name values are not the same in the template.
 Set the disks.autoDelete property to true in the instance template.

 **[⬆ Back to Top](#table-of-contents)**